Effective and Scalable Programs to Facilitate Labor Market Transitions for Women in Technology: Experimental Design and Data

-\paragraph{Applicant registration survey.} Applicants in both programs were asked to complete a simple registration survey.
-Data from the survey included the \emph{city of residence}, \emph{age}, and \emph{time spent}, which measures how much time the applicant had spent developing their IT skills.
-The mentoring application form also had several open-ended questions related to the applicant's motivation and the possibility of attaching a short introductory video, but we do not use either in this analysis.
-Additionally, we collected information on participants' preferred domains: the main categories were U/X design, manager (project or product), or developer (front or back-end).
+\paragraph{Applicant Registration Survey.} Both programs collected basic information during registration: city of residence, age, employment situation, and time spent developing IT skills.
+The \emph{Mentoring} application additionally asked whether applicants have family or friends in IT and whether they have children.
+We also collected information on preferred domains: UX design, manager (project or product), or developer (front or back-end).

-\paragraph{Mentors registration survey.} Mentors were asked a number of questions before the start of the program.
-Mentors came from different backgrounds and had various levels of experience.
-Thus, it is plausible that different types of mentors varied in their impact they had on participants.
-Mentors were asked a number of questions before the start of the program.
-We collected the following variables: \emph{first-time mentor}, \emph{career changer} (which indicates whether the mentor herself has always worked in the technology sector or not), \emph{managerial experience} (which indicates whether the mentor has any managerial experience or not), and \emph{years of experience} (years of experience in the tech sector).

-\paragraph{Outcomes survey.} We surveyed participants of each program and those in control groups four months after the end of the program.
-In the survey, we were primarily interested in the salaries in the new jobs: we asked the question whether the respondent found a new job and in which range the salary was.
-We also inquired about the number of job offers and whether the participant negotiated the proposed offer or accepted the initial one.
-Finally, we carried out a shorter survey right after the end of mentoring, the ``short survey,'' where we asked for salaries for the new jobs.
-Altogether we conducted three surveys: the main mentoring survey in which we received 162 responses (with 111 responded from treatment group subjects), the initial survey of the mentoring program (with 194 responses), and the \textit{Challenges} survey, for which we received responses from 68 subjects in the control group and 61 from the treatment group.